How Much Land to Feed a Family: We Grow a Complete Diet on ½ Acre (2,000 m²) in the Tropics

 Pressing coconuts for cooking oil supply

-We grow cherry tomatoes, cucumbers, sweet peppers, eggplants, tropical bunching onions, and green beans, plus hardy tropical greens like chaya, moringa, katuk, and cranberry hibiscus.
+We grow tomatoes, cucumbers, sweet peppers, eggplants, bunching onions, green beans, and a wide range of tropical greens including chaya, moringa, katuk, and cranberry hibiscus.

 Ian harvesting sweet potatoes in a tropical vegetable garden